Night Zoo: Availability

 The film was released on videocassette and laserdisc in the United States in 1988 by New World and in Canada that same year by Cinema Plus Video.
 In 1991, an EP-Mode tape of the film was released by Starmaker Video.
 After Lauzon was killed in the northern Quebec plane crash in 1997, CBC Television, Télé-Québec and Showcase aired Night Zoo and Léolo in August.
-To this day, Night Zoo has never been released on DVD and as of June 28, 2011, no plans have been made to release the film onto DVD.
+The film was released on blu ray and DVD in France as of September 2025.
 It was digitized and restored in May 2013 by Éléphant and is available for online rental on the iTunes Store.